-Gold panning in Colorado is a famour recreational activity.
+Gold panning in Colorado is a famous recreational activity.
 Colorado will not be what it is today if not for all the gold that was found in the state during what was considered the largest gold rush in American history: the Colorado Gold Rush or the Pike’s Peak Gold Rush.

 The gold rush became the start of the gold prospecting and mining industry in Colorado, and was also responsible for the establishment of many current cities and towns in the state, including Denver, Boulder, Black Hawk, Breckenridge, and Central City.